Clicky

 I prefer two-button cuffs with leather strap watches.
 This gives the leverage of easy watch accommodation on the left wrist without compromising the contralateral wrist’s comfort.

-Undoubtedly, the cuff can sometimes be overly tight or loose.
+Undoubtedly, the cuff size can sometimes be overly tight or loose.

-Folds in the cuff as your arm rests on the flat surface or more than three fingers gap will mean a loose cuff.
+Folds in the cuff as your arm rests on a flat surface or more than two fingers gap will mean a loose cuff.

 Similarly, the cuff is too tight if it strangles your wrist or you’re unable to wear a watch because of it.